 Follow the blood pressure treatments your doctor recommends.
 Also, here are 12 extra ways to cut your blood pressure without drugs.
 Small changes improve your health [10, 18].

 [Time to read: 5 mins]

 2. Lose weight – simple tips from NHS, but not always easy!

 4. More herbs and spices.
-Use your choice of flavours in fresh herbs and spices to reduce your salt and keep your arteries from going hard .
+Use your choice of flavours in fresh herbs and spices to reduce your salt, improve diet, lose weight and keep your arteries from going hard .

-5. Change Diet (simple NHS tips): nuts are good (walnuts, cashews, almonds) and seeds ; also garlic; eat green leafy vegetables; increase other fruit and vegetables, e.g. avocado, sweet potato, white beans; plenty of oily fish ; a little dark chocolate ; fat-free plain yogurt.
+5. Improve Diet (simple NHS tips) and lose weight: nuts are good (walnuts, cashews, almonds) and seeds ; also garlic; eat green leafy vegetables; increase other fruit and vegetables, e.g. avocado, sweet potato, white beans; plenty of oily fish ; a little dark chocolate ; fat-free plain yoghurt.
 Reduce processed meats! .

 6. Get calm and stay calm, no matter how hectic or worrying your life is.
 So maybe: